rerun-io/rerun/docs/content/reference/viewer/blueprint.md

 Whenever entities are added to a view (either manually or automatically), groupings are automatically created.
 Groups, despite being derived from the [Entity Path](../../concepts/entity-path.md) are independent of logged data.
-They are meant to improve the handling of large space views and allow for hierarchical manipulation of blueprints.
+They are meant to improve the handling of large views and allow for hierarchical manipulation of blueprints.

 Adding Entities